 What is the process if I qualify for HomeWarming?

-- Home Energy Assessment: A Certified Energy Advisor will evaluate your home and determine the upgrades needed, if any, to make your home substantially more energy efficient and comfortable.
+- Home Energy Assessment: A Certified Energy Advisor will evaluate your home and determine the upgrades needed to make your home substantially more energy efficient and comfortable.

 - Home Upgrades: Then, they will call you to set up appointments to make the upgrades approved for your home (please note: some homes may not be suitable for upgrades).